littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Gig Economics (Any) - This company pioneered the application of 'gig economy' business models to interplanetary and then interstellar scale.
 Everyone is on the go to provide just what's needed, just in time. (-25% pop resettlement cost, +5% specialist and ruler happi

-Colonial Chartering (Any) - A system of chartered joint-stock companies to raise investment money for space-based resource extraction. (+15% research and mining station output, special vassal interact
+Colonial Chartering (Any) - A system of chartered joint-stock companies to raise investment money for space-based resource extraction. (+15% research and mining station output, special vassal interactions)

-Controlling Interest (Any) - A small clique of well-connected members of the board and major shareholders have organized themselves well enough to ensure that all goes according to their designs. (-75% election influence cost, -5% Market
+Controlling Interest (Any) - A small clique of well-connected members of the board and major shareholders have organized themselves well enough to ensure that all goes according to their designs. (-75% election influence cost, -5% Market Fee)

-Vertical Integration (Any) - This megacorporation owns and operates the entire supply and production chain from raw materials to sales for its major products. (+5% Energy and Mineral production, Trade V
+Vertical Integration (Any) - This megacorporation owns and operates the entire supply and production chain from raw materials to sales for its major products. (+5% Energy and Mineral production, Trade Value)

 Employee-Owned Co-op (Egalitarian, no Criminal Heritage) - All employees are also co-owners of the enterprise and get a vote on its internal policy and leadership selection, giving them a real stake in their company.
 (Increased production and political power of workers and specialists)